The Laws of Wine Drinking According to the Hammurabi Code

-He is best known for his law code, one of the earliest surviving examples of the genre.
-Hammurabi code was written on a black-stone stele and placed in a public place to be accessible to everyone.
+His law code, one of the first surviving examples of the type, is what made him most famous.
+Hammurabi’s code was written on a black-stone stele and placed in a public place to be accessible to everyone.
 Hammurabi was born in Babylon, the capital city of the ancient Babylonian Empire, present-day Iraq.
-He established Babylon as the capital of his empire, a state of ancient Mesopotamia.
+Therefore, he established Babylon as the capital of his empire, a state of ancient Mesopotamia.
 Babylon was an important city in the ancient world during his reign; it reached the height of its glory during this period.

-The Hammurabi Code of Laws is a set of laws established by the sixth king of the Babylonian Empire, King Hammurabi.
 Hammurabi’s Law Code was founded in Susa, Iran (one of the cities of the ancient Near East) in 1901 by a French orientalist named Jean-Vincent Scheil.
 The original tablets are now in the Louvre Museum in Paris, France.
-Hammurabi’s Code is a Babylonian law code written by King Hammurabi (or Khammurabi).
-Although it is incomplete, damaged, and does not cover all laws of the time, the Code remains one of the most extensive collections of laws from ancient Mesopotamia and has been used as a reference for current legal codes.
+Although it is incomplete, damaged, and does not cover all laws of the time, the Code remains one of the most extensive collections of laws from ancient Mesopotamia.
+In fact, it is a reference for current legal codes.

-The laws were written as case statements where if a person broke the law, they would be punished based on their social class.
-The Code of Hammurabi contained both civil and criminal laws and dealt with commercial transactions involving sales and purchases but also included provisions that relate to family matters, such as betrothal and marriage, divorce, adoption, and inheritance; criminal issues such as murder or assault; legal procedure; and religious practices such as purification ceremonies.
+The laws punished people based on their social class.
+The Code of Hammurabi contained both civil and criminal laws and dealt with commercial transactions involving sales and purchases but also included provisions that relate to family matters, such as betrothal and marriage, divorce, adoption, and inheritance as well as criminal issues such as murder or assault, legal procedure, and religious practices such as purification ceremonies.
 There are also sections concerning agriculture, tax law, and land tenure.

 Hammurabi’s Code is one of the ancient laws of the world.
 But it does not have laws 13 and 66-69.
 Laws 108, 109, 110, and 111 in the Code of Hammurabi mention the topic of wine drinking.
 In the Hammurabi code, there are laws against selling wine to a woman, slave, or child.
 Some laws contained in the Hammurabi code about wine and drunkenness were more lenient than others.
-These laws are mentioned as follows
+These laws are:

 108th Hammurabi code: If a seller of wine does not give grain to the owner of the wine but instead collects grain by weight, or if the seller of wine makes their measurements smaller than those agreed upon, then they will be held liable for their actions and be sentenced to death by drowning.

-The Code is one of the oldest known examples of law in human history.
+The Code is one of the oldest examples of law in human history.
 Scholars have used it to compare how ancient civilizations dealt with legal issues, with scaled punishments, adjusting “an eye for an eye,” characteristic of the set of laws.
-The Code of laws was arranged into general sections: property law, contract law, larceny law, family law (mainly inheritance), and social regulation (e.g., marriage).
-According to the Hammurabi code, if anyone commits robbery and is caught, then he shall be put to death.

 Punishments in the Hammurabi code